Due to COVID 19 outbreak, most teachers opted for online teaching. This means working from home which is a huge deviation from our usual routines.

 “Wake up and get ready just like you’re going to work.
 If you stay in your slippers all day you will not be as productive.”–Elijah Schneider, CEO ‘founder of Modifly

-So, as we join hands in stopping the spread of the coronavirus, as an online teacher, working from home helps me extend my teaching expertise even though face-to-face instruction is not yet accessible at the moment.
+So, as we join hands in stopping the spread of the coronavirus, working from home helps me extend my teaching expertise even though face-to-face instruction is not yet accessible at the moment.

-Join me as I cascade awesome ways on how to reduce stress when you work from home.
-Remember, we should not fall prey to self-isolation, or else it will affect our productivity as teachers.
-I know that many of us today are working from home and we seldom visit the school which makes it more nostalgic.
+Remember that we should not fall prey to self-isolation, or else it will affect our productivity as teachers.
+I know that many of us today are working from home and we seldom visit the school., which is more nostalgic.

 6 Delightful Ways on How to Reduce Stress When You Work from Home

 With our work responsibilities as online teachers, we deserve a peaceful and healthy workspace at home.
 A cluttered workspace is one of the ingredients of stress.

 Well, I have to stay sane!
 I don’t want my workspace to be a nightmare.
 My workspace at home is designed to perk up my work habits.

 I choose a place where I have privacy and I can move around.
 I arrange my things in a way that can give me full energy thus avoiding stress and exhaustion.
 Whatever makes me feel lively and cheerful, I put that in my workspace.

 I consider myself so lucky to have my home office.
 I need it.
 I can’t lead a discussion nor facilitate a lesson in noisy and cluttered surroundings.
 Speaking from experience, having a spare room as a home office will cut off the overwhelming scenes of working with your family members around.